 On International Day for Elimination of Violence Against Women (November 25), a look at Rahul Riji Nair’s film that explores marital rape – an act the apex court refuses to categorise as criminal offence.

 Debutant director Rahul Riji Nair’s Ottamuri Velicham (Light In The Room) opens to a scene in which a hamlet in the wild coldly welcomes a newly-wed woman.
 The jeep the wedding party is travelling in breaks down on the way, and the groom tries to repair it.
 His mother, seated next to the timid bride, remarks that it is a bad omen, and the girl’s face turns bluer.
 That night, she sleeps beside her husband, a man she barely knows, in a tiny room with a piece of cloth acting as the door.
 He pulls her close to have loveless sex; she pleads to be left alone.
+The husband backs off, but not without expressing his displeasure.

 Light In The Room discusses marital rape, a crime the Indian judiciary and a large section of the society refuses to acknowledge.
 It is one of the 24 Indian films featured in National Film Development Corporation’s Film Bazaar Recommends list, and has also been selected to the Market Recommended category of Dubai International Film festival.